jens-maus/amissl/README.md

 ## Installation

-Latest release archive can be downloaded from the following URL:
+The latest release archive can be downloaded from the following URL:

   https://github.com/jens-maus/amissl/releases